 8. What type of training do DUEMS members have?

 DUEMS treats patients at the Basic Life Support Level; specifically at the level of training for North Carolina State Emergency Medical Technician-Basics.
 All members of DUEMS are credentialed as EMT-Basics at minimum, with some members having additional training as EMT-Intermediates or EMT-Paramedics.
-All members complete an extensive Cadet Program when joining the squad which requires new members to demonstrate proficiency at managing a wide variety of EMS calls, driving ability, and knowledge of DUEMS Operating Procedures and scene management.
-All DUEMS members attend monthly continuing education classes and complete annual skills evaluations to maintain proficiency.
+All members complete an extensive training program when joining the squad which requires new members to demonstrate proficiency at managing a wide variety of EMS callsand knowledge of DUEMS Operating Procedures and scene management.
+All DUEMS members attend weekly continuing education classes and complete annual skills evaluations to maintain proficiency.

 9. Why do so many people respond to medical emergencies on campus?

 This is an effort to provide the most appropriate resources as quickly as possible.
-Duke University Police Department responds with DUEMS to all calls on campus.
-If DUEMS decides a patient requires transport by ambulance, Durham County EMS will also respond to the call.
+Duke University Police Department responds to all calls on campus.
+If DUEMS or another EMS agency decides a patient requires transport by ambulance, Duke Life Flight or Durham County EMS will also respond to the call.
 If Durham County 911 decides that the patient's condition may be life-threatening, Durham Fire Department may also be dispatched.
 We work and train with other area agencies to ensure a positive relationship and strong commitment to a continuum of excellent medical care.